 Mercy High School, Burlingame is a Catholic, all girls' school where rigorous education is driven by faith, values, and care for the whole student.
 Set in the historic Kohl Mansion, Mercy nurtures a strong community where students are known and encouraged as individuals, and challenged to understand and pursue their purpose.

 We approach learning with care and thoughtfulness, where our small class sizes give girls direct and focused attention.
 Through inclusive academic and extracurricular programs, Mercy students experience the value of sisterhood and tradition, and are instilled with a lifelong love of learning.

-We, the community of Mercy High School, Burlingame, a Catholic College Preparatory school sponsored by the Sisters of Mercy, educate young women of diverse religious, ethnic, social and economic backgrounds to reverence and foster the dignity of each human person; to create a community of hospitality; to lead with compassion; to strive for excellence; and to proclaim Gospel values in word and deed.
+We, the community of Mercy High School, Burlingame, a Catholic College Preparatory school sponsored by The Institute of the Sisters of Mercy of the Americas, educate young women of diverse religious, ethnic, social and economic backgrounds to reverence and foster the dignity of each human person; to create a community of hospitality; to lead with integrity and compassion; to strive for excellence; and to proclaim Gospel values in word and action.

 Mercy High School, Burlingame is sponsored by the Sisters of Mercy - an international Catholic religious order of women who influence and serve in healthcare, education, low-income housing, social services, social justice, and advocacy work.
 Our high school is a part of Mercy Education System of the Americas (MESA), an educational network of schools which includes 40 high schools, 20 elementary schools, and 17 Universities and Colleges sponsored by the Sisters of Mercy.